Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Proof of the sublinearity results through self-similarity

 \cref{prop:InequationSatisfied,prop:SolvingTheInequation} imply the following result, which is the core of the proofs of our sublinearity results (\cref{thm:graphes_universel,thm:permutations_universel}). \begin{theorem} For $p$ in $[0,1)$, we have $\ind( \bm W^{p} )=0$ almost surely. \end{theorem} We now proceed with the proofs of our sublinearity results.

 \begin{proof}[Proof of \cref{thm:graphes_universel}] Let $p \in [0,1)$ and consider a sequence $(\bm G_n)$ of random graphs which converges to the Brownian cographon $\bm W^{p}$.
-By Skorokhod representation theorem, we can represent all $\bm G_n$ and $\bm W^{p}$ on the same probability space so that $\bm G_n$ converges to $\bm W^{p}$ almost surely.
+By Skorokhod's representation theorem, we can represent all $\bm G_n$ and $\bm W^{p}$ on the same probability space so that $\bm G_n$ converges to $\bm W^{p}$ in the cut distance almost surely.
 Applying \cref{prop:SemiContinuity}, we get that, a.s.,

 By \cref{thm:IndBrownianZero}, the upper bound is $0$ a.s.
 Thus, $\tfrac 1n \Ind(\bm G_n)$ converges to $0$ a.s. and hence in probability. \end{proof}